Hammam Spa Tips – Our Surreal Moroccan Massage Experience

 Dave inside the hammam

-A Hammam is a hot steam bath followed by a massage.
-Sounds simple enough doesn’t it?
-Well, there’s a little more to it than that.
-A Moroccan massage is very similar to a Turkish bath experience.
+A Moroccan massage also known as a Hammam massage is very similar to a Turkish bath experience.
 You are bent, prodded, and scraped from head to toe.
 You are engulfed in steam and at times you are very confused.
 In other places, hammams are more relaxed and softer, but a Morrocan hammam is all business with a very rigorous massage and even more rigorous bathing.

 Our Hammam Massage in Marrakech

-I followed a petite woman who spoke little English to a change room where I was given disposable underwear, a towel, a robe, and some rubber slippers.
+I followed a petite woman who spoke little English to a changing room where I was given disposable underwear, a towel, a robe, and some rubber slippers.
 She sat me down in a booth and left the room.
 For a very long time.

 Waiting for my Hammam